 Early-career Librarian Scholarships

-To provide opportunities for librarians with less than six years of post-MLS experience to update their skills and knowledge by participating in an ACRL professional development experience.
+Early-career Librarian Scholarships provide opportunities for academic and research librarians six years or less of post-MLS experience to expand their professional horizons and to update their skills and knowledge by participating in an ACRL professional development experience.

 - Enhance librarians’ ability to provide excellent services to constituent groups